sanger-tol/curationpretext/README.md

 - -entry
    - ALL_FILES generates all accessory files as well as pretext maps
-   - MAPS generates only the pretext maps and static images
+   - MAPS_ONLY generates only the pretext maps and static images

 Now, you can run the pipeline using: